 The Best Way to Avoid Stroke Is By Improving Your Diet

-According to Food Revolution expert Michael Greger, MD, the best way to avoid suffering from a stroke is to eat a whole food, plant-based diet centered around vegetables, lentils, beans, seeds, whole grains, fruits, and nuts.
+According to Food Revolution expert Michael Greger, MD, the best way to avoid suffering from a stroke is to eat a whole food, plant-based diet.
+A stroke prevention diet is centered around vegetables, lentils, beans, seeds, whole grains, fruits, and nuts.

 But to get the full benefits, plant-strong eaters must have a regular, reliable source of B12 — meaning B12-fortified foods or supplements.